Skip to main content

 • Each imaged record must be inspected by at least one person to ensure that the image is legible, complete, and accurate

-• It must be verified that indexing information matches the imaged record
+• It must be verified that indexing information matches the digitized record

 • Have a procedure in place for reimaging a record if verification shows any discrepancies